clowixdev/os_pintOS/README.md

 user@host:~/pintos/src/utils$ sudo chmod 644 /usr/bin/Pintos.pm /usr/bin/gdb-macros
 ```

-&emsp;&emsp;By doing this, you moving all the files to system `/usr/bin` folder and granting them rights to be read and executed
+By doing this, you moving all the files to system `/usr/bin` folder and granting them rights to be read and executed

-**x.
-Fixing known issues:**
+## Fixing known issues

+**1. Encoding bug:**

 When you've done all the steps above, you can meet one known bug that is caused by encoding: